liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/using-springboot-with-maven.md

         *   Java: 8, 11, or 16
     *   Dependencies: Spring Data JPA and Liquibase Migration.
 The service lets you add your database driver dependency and any developer tool.

-5. Select **GENERATE** to download your project template as a `.zip` file.
+1. Select **GENERATE** to download your project template as a `.zip` file.
-6. Extract the files and open `pom.xml` in your IDE or text editor.
+1. Extract the files and open `pom.xml` in your IDE or text editor.
 By default, the Liquibase dependency will find the latest `liquibase-core` version.
 You can edit the Liquibase dependency to include the exact version of Liquibase you want to use.
-7. Follow the instructions depending on your project.
+1. Follow the instructions depending on your project.

-## Running Liquibase with Spring Boot and the Maven project
+## Configure the database properties

 1. Open the existing Spring Boot `application.properties` file.
 To find the file, navigate to `src/main/resources/application.properties`.